 We assume the reason “After the War” could collect such an amount of footages is because this practice is artwork, and it has poetic characteristic.

-Thus, this piece should not be viewed as simply a piece of video art but as an ongoing archive which can be continually updated; extending way into the future and beyond the lifetime of the artist himself.
+Thus, this piece should not be viewed as simply a piece of video art but as an ongoing archive which can be continually updated; extending way into the future and beyond the lifetime of the producer himself.

 The circulation which realized by the system which allow this work to work eternally gives “After the War” as the characteristics of comprehensive list of human history.

 Likewise, this ‘eternalness’ does not only mean practical system.
 This piece is charged with a contemplative Zen riddle like question that queries about the impossibility to be an ‘After the war’.

 Alike an absurd system within this piece that will keep swelling everyday as far as human beings are on the earth, the concept of war will keep changing correspondingly, and the number of footages will keep increasing.

 This piece visualizes these facts.
 “After the War” is “an archive of how the human history has repeated and changed” and evokes the viewers this issue poetically and the self-examination.

 Our initial choice of the medium of this piece empowered “After the War” to convert itself into a variety of mode.